-What Is An IP Address?
-A Comprehensive Guide To Internet Protocol
+Understanding IP Addresses: A Complete Guide to Internet Protocol

 IP addresses are unique identifiers responsible for sending data to the correct location on the internet or a local network.
 They basically make communication via the internet possible.

-IP stands for Internet Protocol, which is a set of rules that facilitates data communication between networks.
+IP stands for Internet Protocol, a set of rules that facilitate data communication between networks.
 Each internet-connected network or device within a network needs an Internet Protocol address to send and receive data.

 The format of an IP address is a set of numbers separated by dots or colons.
 For example, 17.172.224.47 (Internet Protocol version 4) or 1301:7db8:86a3:3010:0000:8a4e:0474:7104 (Internet Protocol version 6).
 The number and range of these values separated by punctuation depend on the type/version of the IP address.